-Heather Wolfgang – League Director
+Heather Wolfgang – League and Race Director

 Dennis Sibilia-Young – Chief Course Marshal aka “Master Chief Course Marshal”

 Dennis is the guy looking at all of our events very closely with risk management at the forefront of every decision.
 We’re not just gonna just say he “looks through the lens” of risk management.
 Dennis straight up takes a sample of a scene and then goes and puts that sample on a slide and then looks at it under a microscope to make sure that what we’re doing is dialed and safe and that we have a backup plan for any kind of emergency that could occur.
 When he’s going through every kind of scenario we may encounter on our race weekends, Dennis is watching little wee kids at a childcare service with his wife.
 He also rides (and races!) his ‘cross and mountain bikes.

 “McRick” lived in SoCal for a long long time and coached the team his son raced on in the SoCal League.
 He and his wife decided it was time for a change, so they packed up everything they had, left their community and home down in SoCal, and made their way up to Grants Pass to start anew.
 When Rick found out about the Oregon League, he offered to help with anything, and we were like “anything?” and he was like, “yea, just tell me and I’ll do it.”
 Needless to say, we scored big time with this guy’s humor, work ethic, and stoke.